tearust/tea-camellia/docs/migrate_evm.md

 - tea_id: TEAID.
 The TPM unique ID
 - owner: Address.
 Can be issuer address if a new machine has not been sold
 - issuer_address (If AWS Nitro use the fake one for AWS)
-- issuer_signature: bytes
-- owner_signature: Bytes

 Verify
 - if issuer_address is 0x0000...
 Do not verify sender_address == issuer_address. anyone can call.
 No restrict on sudo
 - if issuer_address is not 0x00000....
 Verify sender_address == issuer_address, and sender signature
+- tea_id cannot be existing key.

 Action
 - Insert machine map